hardillb/multi-tenant-node-red-manager/README.md

 This is meant to purely be a PoC, a real production deployment would require a lot more features.

+## Deprecated

+This project is now deprecated, there will be no more updates and no support for anybody triyng to use it.
+If you are looking for a Multi Tenant Node-RED solution I suggest you look at [FlowForge](https://flowforge.com).

 ## Download

 ```